lpn-plant/lpntpm-eos-s3-examples/README.md

-## QORC "EOS S3" Application with embedded "LPC Peripheral" (Verilog RTL)
+## QORC "EOS S3" Application with embedded "LPC Peripheral"

 ### Intro

 This is application for SOC "EOS S3" (Quicklogic company) with embedded